A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 Ghini's French Caffe

-The French bistro posted an update on Facebook this weekend with a picture that reads "Buy local or bye-bye local."
+The French bistro posted an update on Facebook over the weekend with a picture that reads "Buy local or bye-bye local."
 The post says: "We at Ghini’s French Caffe have been blessed with your loyalty and love for over 27 years, THANK YOU! ...
 We continue to serve our excellent food from our hearts, and our bathrooms are fully stocked with toilet paper, mouthwash and soap.
 We are just as happy to pack up our delicious food to-go."
-View their menu here.

 Renee's Organic Oven

 In addition to postponing all of its live shows, the Hotel Congress announced that it's also limiting the hours to the daytime in its bar area The Tap Room.
-The two restaurants The Cup Cafe and Maynards Market are remaining open, but also offering their full menus to-go, according to a press release.
+The Cup Café and its sister restaurant, Maynards Market are remaining open, but also offering their full menus to-go, according to a press release.
 They are also discarding paper menus more regularly and providing hand sanitizers for guests in frequented areas of the hotel.
-View The Cup Cafe's menu here, and Maynards' menu here.

 OBON Sushi

-The downtown sushi and ramen spot is available on both Uber Eats and Postmates for food delivery, but it also does a robust takeout service during opening hours.
+The downtown sushi and ramen spot is available on both Uber Eats and Postmates for food delivery, but it also does a robust takeout service during open hours.
 "We are here now, we will be here after, and we all need one another more than ever," they said in a Facebook post.
 "We hope this is a short term battle, but are preparing ourselves for the long haul."
-Find their menu here.
-Check out their Facebook here.

 Blue Willow